hyronx/anima-docs/website/docs/api/io.anima.transform/-side-effect/index.md

 Represents a [Transformation](../-transformation/index.md) not producing outputs but only consuming.

-Use this transformation type to act upon input data like storing it somewhere without the need to return something.
+Use this transformation type to act upon input transform like storing it somewhere without the need to return something.

 ### Types